theroyallab/tabbyAPI/README.md

 TabbyAPI uses Exllama as a powerful and fast backend for model inference, loading, etc. Therefore, the following types of models are supported:

-- Exl2 (Highly recommended)
+- Exl2/GPTQ (deprecated, will be removed in the near future)

 - Exl3 (Highly recommended)

-- GPTQ

-- FP16 (using Exllamav2's loader)
+- FP16

 In addition, TabbyAPI supports parallel batching using paged attention for Nvidia Ampere GPUs and higher.